What does your YouthCare Chaplain do?

 A YouthCARE chaplain is not a teacher.
 Chaplains come alongside students so they know there is someone independent to turn to.

-Your YouthCARE chaplain, Di Sanders is available on Tuesdays and Fridays 8:15am-3:45pm.
+Your YouthCARE chaplain, Michelle Kipps, is available on Mondays and Wednesdays 8:15am-3:45pm.

 Chaplain's Chat - Useful information and rresources for parents and carers.